-Project Considerations Potential subrecipients: Paid media, Occupant Protection and Child Passenger Enforcement and Educational Providers Description of considerations that will be used to determine what projects to fund to implement Countermeasure #1 through 3: Hawaii will base project selection on the following criteria: High Visibility En educational effo protection relate Community Outr provided to LEP forcement, Community engagement and outreach and/or rts to roadway users most likely to not adhere to occupant ed roadway rules. reach and awareness to affected communities including resources families.
+Project Considerations Potential subrecipients: Paid media, Occupant Protection and Child Passenger Enforcement and Educational Providers

+Description of considerations that will be used to determine what projects to fund to implement Countermeasure #1 through 3:

+- High Visibility Enforcement, Community engagement and outreach and/or educational efforts to roadway users most likely to not adhere to occupant protection related roadway rules. - Community Outreach and awareness to affected communities including resources provided to LEP families.